rudberga/rudberga/README.md

-# Hello and welcome to my GitHub profile! 👋
+# Hi and welcome to my GitHub profile! 👋

-My name is Alex and I am a software developer currently on the lookout for my first step into the industry.
-Just finished a Full Stack
+My name is Alex and I am a software developer.
+Just finished a Full Stack Software Development diploma having a 3 year Master Data background.
-Software Development diploma having a 3 year Master Data background.
 I am very passionate about coding and always want to develop my current skills and learn new skills.
-I am comfortable with both front-end as well as back-end.

 Open for remote positions or positions based in Stockholm 🇸🇪 or Tokyo 🇯🇵 (visa in Japan is not an issue).